Is Your Garden Hose Toxic?

 Store your hose in a cool, dark place.

-Heat and sunlight can break down your hose, no matter what it’s made from, and increase the leaching of chemicals into the water.
+Even with UV-stabilizers, heat and sunlight can break down your hose, no matter what it’s made from.
+This greatly increases the likelihood of toxins leaching into your water.
 Keeping your hose out of the heat and sun will also greatly extend its life.

 Let your hose run a bit before using the water from it.